takah29/3d-gaussian-splatting/README.md

 uv run train.py ./tandt_db/tandt/train -e 30
 ```

+On a GeForce RTX 5070 Ti, this takes approximately 30 minutes.

 By default, the trained parameter files are saved as `./output/params_final` in the repository root.
 Additionally, optimization parameters and progress images are saved every 500 iterations.

 ### Memory Optimization